vincentfusco/tt06_555/README.md

 9. And the cycle continues.

-Therefore, the frequency of oscillation and duty cycle are a function of the board designer's choice of RA, RB, and C.
+Therefore, the frequency of oscillation and duty cycle are a function of the [board mule's](./docs/braying_board_mule.png) choice of RA, RB, and C.

 The amount of time that OUT is high is given by: